Hybrid-Ecologies/eluent/README.md

 ```

 #### (1) Distillation
 The distillation phase uses an adaptive greedy centers algorithm to reduce the size of the dataset.
-The `cull_threshold` (ε) controls how many samples are discarded at every step; a higher cull threshold produces fewer samples.
+The `cull_threshold` ε controls how many samples are discarded at every step; a higher cull threshold produces fewer samples.
 ```
 codebook.distill(cull_threshold=10)
 ```
 After subsampling, the resulting pruned dataset is hierarchically clustered.
 This operation is computationally intensive: the cull threshold should be set such that approx. 1000 samples are found.

 #### (2) Extraction
-The exatraction phase identifies *K* maximially distinctive codewords by pruning the dendrogram at the *k*-th level.
+The exatraction phase identifies *K* maximially distinctive codewords by pruning the dendrogram at the *K*-th level.
 ```
 codebook.extract(K=5)
 ```